NataliaCelis/AdLift/README.md

 ## Revenue estimate caveat
-This dataset has no order-value field, so `dash_topline_summary.csv` and the memo compute incremental revenue using an **illustrative $50 AOV assumption** (clearly labeled, not fabricated as fact).
-Swap in your real average order value before using the revenue number anywhere it matters.
+This dataset has no order-value field, so `dash_topline_summary.csv` and the memo compute incremental revenue using a **$50 AOV assumption.** Swap in your real average order value before using the revenue number anywhere it matters!